Our Teachers & Staff

 Ms. Kyndal Lawrence - Pre-School Exceptional Education Teacher

-My name is Kyndal Lawrence, and I am a native Atlantan and a product of Atlanta Public Schools.
-I attended Auburn University, earning my Bachelor’s degree in Exercise Science.
-I received a Master's degree in Exercise Science from Concordia University Chicago.
-I am currently pursuing a Doctor of Education in Leadership with a concentration in health and human performance from Concordia University Chicago.
-During my free time, I love to travel, paint, and create crafts.
+My name is Kyndal Lawrence, and I am a native Atlantan and a proud product of Atlanta Public Schools.
+I attended Auburn University, where I earned my Bachelor’s degree in Exercise Science, and I received my Master’s degree in Exercise Science from Concordia University Chicago.
+I hold endorsements in Multi-Tiered System of Supports (MTSS) and Dyslexia, which strengthen my ability to support diverse learners through targeted, evidence-based instruction.
+I am currently pursuing a Doctor of Education in Special Education at Brenau University.
+In my free time, I enjoy traveling, painting, and creating crafts.
 I am excited to continue my journey as an educator at Virginia-Highland Elementary.

 Mrs. Michelle McDaniel - Kindergarten Teacher